-Interviewer name: Number:

-We would like your feedback from IP6 by completing this interviewer feedback form.
-Please either

-- Send it back to Brentwood by 5th July 2013 or - If you have been asked to attend the IP6 de-brief on 12 July 2013, please hang on to the form and bring it along to the de-brief.

-It is important that you complete this form in as much detail as possible.
+Interviewer name: Number: We would like your feedback from IP6 by completing this interviewer feedback form.
+Please either Send it back to Brentwood by 5th July 2013 or If you have been asked to attend the IP6 de-brief on 12 July 2013, please hang on to form and bring it along to the de-brief. the It is important that you complete this form in as much detail as possible.
+FIELDWORK SUMMARY Number of households successfully interviewed (productive households, i.e. household interview): /iew Number of achieved individual interviews (adults 16+): Number of achieved adult self-completions (Complete booklets collected by you): Number of achieved youth self-completions (children 10-15):

-FIELDWORK SUMMARY

-Number of households successfully interviewed (productive households, i.e. household interview plus at least one adult individual interview):

-Number of achieved individual interviews (adults 16+):

-Number of achieved adult self-completions (Complete booklets collected by you):

-Number of achieved youth self-completions (children 10-15) :